facelessuser/ColorHelper/README.md

 - Allow saving, accessing, and managing colors in named color palettes all from the tooltip.
 - Select and insert colors from the color palettes via the tooltip.
 - Translate an existing color form to a new form the tooltip.
 Supports `rgb`, `hsl`, `hwb`, `lch`, `lab`, and more!
-- Color picker, color mixing, color contrast tool, and more!
+- Color picker, color interpolating, color contrast tool, and more!

 # Documentation